 At least three different Daedric princes do this in-game.
 Molag Bal claims the soul of one of his rival Boethiah's adherents.
 Both Hircine and Nocturnal lay claim to the Dovahkiin's soul, if he or she decides to remain a werewolf or finishes the Thieves' Guild questline.

 And then there's the Dragon Shout from Dawnguard called Soul Tear.
-Doing Exactly What It Says on the Tin, Soul Tear deals 300 points of damage, soul traps them, and then resurrects them.
+Doing Exactly What It Says on the Tin, Soul Tear deals 300 points of damage, soul traps the victim, and then resurrects them.
 This is taught by Durnehviir in the Soul Cairn.
-It kills anyone under level 100 but has the recharge time of 90 seconds afterwards.
-It's so worth it.
+It kills anyone under level 100 but takes 90 seconds to recharge.
+It's completely worth the wait.

 Your Terrorists Are Our Freedom Fighters: The Empire sees Ulfric Stormcloak as a vicious, racist extremist who abused his Thu'um ability to murder Skyrim's High King, while the Stormcloaks see him as a valiant hero, fighting to protect the Nord way of life and deserving of the crown, who legitimately defeated the prior High King in a lawful challenge.
 They both have a point.